Same Script, Different Cast: Critical reception

-they chose the same loser for a lover"; Barnes & Noble called this song my "man done me wrong" pairing.
-Essence review called this song special gem in which laides trade sassy lines.
-Vibe Magazine agreed.
-Orlando Sentinel editor wrote: "Same Script, Different Cast" plays like a conversation in a Broadway musical.
+"Same Script, Different Cast" received mostly positive reviews from contemporary critics.
+Jim Farber of New York Daily News described the track as a "nice tête-à-tête" with Cox, and went on to call it a "grownup version of Brandy and Monica's 'The Boy Is Mine'".
+USA Todays Steve Jones wrote that this collaboration is "most telling" on the album's job at demonstrating that Houston's career was "still a work in progress".
+On a review for Whitney: The Greatest Hits, Michael Paoletta from Billboard called the track a "special highlight" from the album.
+Lynn Norment of Ebony agreed, saying it was one of the "special gems" on the record.
+The Star-Ledgers Jay Lustig wrote that although the track was not "much of a song", it gives the opportunity for Houston and Cox to "engage in some thrilling vocal sparring".
+Christine Galera of Orlando Sentinel wrote that the track "plays like a conversation in a Broadway musical.
 In the song, Houston warns her friend that her current boyfriend eventually will break her heart."
-Reporter. pl agreed when critics claimed that this is one of the most interesting duets in years.
-The Baltimore Sun panned the song calling it tepid and bloated.
+On a contrary note, however, The Baltimore Suns J. D. Considine panned the song, calling it "tepid" and "bloated".
+Ernest Hardy from LA Weekly wrote that the chemistry between Houston and Cox was "wasted on yet another trifling song about the doglike nature of men".
+David Quantick of Q thought that the new tracks on Whitney: The Greatest Hits, including "Same Script, Different Cast", would "stand out just enough to make fools soon be parted with their money".

 Following Houston's death in 2012, Entertainment Weekly published a list of her 25 best songs and ranked "Same Script, Different Cast" at number 24, commenting "If the boy from the Brandy and Monica duet The Boy Is Mine grew up into a cad, burned Whitney, and took up with Deborah Cox."
-In November 2020, the duet was ranked number 23 by Billboard in their list of her 25 Best songs writing that the "less-hyped diva down" was "much richer" than Houston's star-studded duet "When You Believe" with Mariah Carey, later writing, "the conceit is clever, the vocals are massive, and the key changes are as plentiful as you could ever hope for."
-In its list of 20 greatest Houston songs, The Guardian voted the song number 13, writing "it takes a certain chutzpah to sample a classical piece as famous as Beethoven's Für Elise, but chutzpah is not something this duet is lacking in."
-In March 2025, Vibe ranked the song at number twelve on their list of the 20 Greatest R&B Duets Of The 21st Century.
+In November 2020, the duet was ranked number 23 by Billboard in their list of Houston's 25 best songs, writing that the "less-hyped diva down" was "much richer" than Houston's star-studded duet "When You Believe" with Mariah Carey, later writing, "the conceit is clever, the vocals are massive, and the key changes are as plentiful as you could ever hope for."
+In his list of Houston's 20 greatest songs, The Guardians Alexis Petridis placed the song at number 13, writing "it takes a certain chutzpah to sample a classical piece as famous as Beethoven's Für Elise, but chutzpah is not something this duet is lacking in."
+In March 2025, Vibe ranked the song at number 12 on their list of the 20 Greatest R&B Duets Of The 21st Century.